nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The function Add takes in 6 compulsory fields (Patient ID, Name, Age, Gender, Illness and Medication Required) to create the Patient Object and adds it to a list of Patient Objects.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an exception thrown and command aborted.
 If there are no exceptions thrown, a PatientAddCommand object is created.
-The PatientAdd command object will be executed to create the Patient Object which will be added to the list of Patient Objects.
+The PatientAddCommand object will be executed to create the Patient Object which will be added to the list of Patient Objects.

 Invalid Input includes: